 But the power of instruction is seldom of much efficacy, except in those happy dispositions where it is almost superfluous. —Gibbon

 - Nonlinear Dynamics 1: Geometry of Chaos is an on-demand online course, consisting of 8 weeks of ChaosBook reading, video lectures, homeworks, and forum discussions.
-We will be very happy if you join us online on 9 January 2018, or at any later starting date.
+We will be very happy if you join us online at any starting date.

 - This course is also a "hands-on" course in Python high-level scientific computing.

 - Many of the homework assignments require computer programming.
-While you are free to use any computational tool that you are comfortable with, we are going to provide you Python script templates for computational assignments.
-Read the comments in Python script even if you are writing your own code - they complement the exercise text.
+While you are free to use any computational tool that you are comfortable with, when writing your own code do read the comments in assignment's Python script template - they suplement the exercise text.

 - We urge you to form a collaborative team on piazza and discuss the course and homework with your teammates (but not share or post the answers to homeworks).